-Sterling Knight is also a runecaster and an author of several books, including The Oracle of the North, a book about runes, and Heart Partners, which is about measuring compatibility between two lovers using astrology.
+Sterling Knight is also a runecaster and an author of several books, including The Oracle of the North, a book about runes, and Heart Partners, which is about measuring the compatibility between two lovers using astrology.
 Knight also loves knives.
-He was selling an impressive collection of very well made knives at this booth.
+He was selling an impressive collection of very well-made knives at this booth.
 Both can be found online.

 My rune reading from Nicole was very similar to a tarot card reading I had the day prior, which said I needed to find balance in my work life.

 Contrasting Rune Casting and Tarot Readings

 Knight explained that rune casting does have some similarities to tarot in that there is a kind of psychology behind it.
 “It differs from tarot because it is a direct connection to a certain type of energy, whereas the tarot is more generalized and has the influence of a lot of different cultures.
 The Elder Futhark, which these runes are called, are strictly Scandinavian,” he said.